-Smithfield All Natural Boneless Pork Chops are tender and juicy.
-They contain no preservatives, hormones or antibiotics.
-Smithfield All Natural Fresh Pork is a wholesome product raised in the USA by the Smithfield family.
 Pork chops in morel mushroom sauce can be made in about 30 minutes, A HUGE plus in my book.
-Smithfield All Natural Fresh Pork is versatile enough for a quick weeknight, or a leisurely Sunday meal with family and friends.
-Furthermore, Smithfield All natural boneless Pork Chops are of the best quality and also easy to prepare.
+Its versatile enough for a quick weeknight, or a leisurely Sunday meal with family and friends.

 By the way, here are just a couple of tips when cooking pork: if you like your pork medium rare, you should cook it to an internal temperature of 145’F, followed by a 3 minute rest.
 If you prefer it to be a bit more done, then cook to an internal temperature of 160’F, followed by a 3 minute rest period.

 Dressing your pork chops with a delicious creamy pan sauce makes a huge difference, without spending a lot of extra time or effort.
 For this recipe, I used apple cider to deglaze the pan, all those little bits that are left over after cooking the chops are full of flavor.
 I then added the shallots followed by the cream.
 Whisk until the sauce begins to thicken.